codery12321/ece362/hw/hw10/README.md

 ## Step 1: Decide on a timer and DMA channel

 There are two ways that this system can be implemented:
-1.The timer can trigger both the DAC, as well as a DMA channel.
+1. The timer can trigger both the DAC, as well as a DMA channel.
-2.The timer can trigger the DAC, and the DAC can trigger the DMA channel.
+2. The timer can trigger the DAC, and the DAC can trigger the DMA channel.

 Either way will work just as well as the other.
 The common factor is that the DAC must be triggered with a timer.
 When you look at the Family Reference Manual for the TSEL1 field of the DAC_CR register, you can see that it can be triggered by the following sources:
 | Setting  	| Trigger source|